 Now back to Shen Yun.

-What none of us were expecting and their ads never mentioned, was that in addition to the show’s fairytale-like displays of Chinese dance, theater, music, and costumes, Shen Yun is a relentless propaganda piece for the Falun Gong cult. …What the what?
+What none of us were expecting and their ads never mentioned, was that in addition to the show’s fairytale-like displays of Chinese dance, theater, music, and costumes, Shen Yun is a relentless propaganda program for the Falun Gong cult. …Excuse me, what?

 I don’t mind that the show has political and religious views.
-Although that was unexpected, it at least made the night more memorable.
-But I wasn’t exactly won over by the cult’s message through song about how atheism, evolutionary theory, and “modern values” are grave threats to society, that the purpose of life is to return to heaven (some Islamic death cult sounding shit; they even ended one number with a religious master and disciple happily jumping to their deaths together), and that everyone should join their fruity little club.
+Although that was unexpected, at least it made the night more memorable.
+But I wasn’t exactly won over by the cult’s message through song about how atheism, evolutionary theory, and “modern values” are grave threats to society, that the purpose of life is to return to heaven (some Islamic death cult sounding shit—they even ended one number with a religious master and disciple happily jumping to their deaths together), and that everyone should join their fruity little club.
 In the words and voice of Eric Cartman: Seriously, you guys?

 Reading online afterward, I learned that Shen Yun’s founder and artistic director (listed only as “D.F.” in the program guide I was given at the event) is none other than Falun Gong leader Li Hongzhi.
 We literally paid to attend a cult recruiting event.